odrzutowiec/vip/HACKWEEK.md

 6. ✅ bug: it always waits for secound keystroke before showing prompt
 7. ✅ bug: somtimes letters from the file buffer get confused with the :command
 8. ✅ bug: it doesn't clear screen properly after entering the command
-9. bug: the cursor is not updating
+9. ✅ bug: the cursor is not updating
 10. bug: prompt is missing
+11. bug: search doesn't work
-11. feature: support for exiting :command mode with esc, ctrl-c and backspace
+12. bug: support for exiting :command mode with esc, ctrl-c and backspace
-12. feature: support for command history and cedit option
+13. feature: support for command history and cedit option
-13. feature: support for file completion and filec option
+14. feature: support for file completion and filec option